CompositionalIT/farmer/docs/content/quickstarts/cosmos-backed-webapp.md

 #### Create and link to a web app
 Create a web application, and provide settings that are derived from the Cosmos DB instance that you just created.

-> If you want to use Azure Functions, the API is virtual identity to that of the Web App builder.
-You can replace `webApp` with `functions` below, removing the `sku` keyword.
+> The API of the functions builder is virtually identical to that of the Web App builder.
+You can replace `webApp` with `functions` below, removing the `sku` keyword, and you will get a working Azure Functions instance instead.

 ```fsharp
 let theApp = webApp {